 Soybeans.
 Pick green shell soybeans to eat the shelled beans fresh when the seeds are just mature or nearly mature, from 70 to 100 days after sowing depending upon the variety.
 Pick green soybeans while the pods are plump and before they begin to wither.
 For storage as dry beans, pick the pods when they are dry but while the stems are still green.

 Spinach.
 Harvest spinach leaves when they are 6 to 8 inches long, about six weeks after planting.
 For a long harvest, cut leaves cut-and-come-again starting with outer leaves and allowing inner leaves to keep developing.
 Continue the harvest until the seed stalk appears or until the weather turns very cold.
-Individual leaves or the entire plant is cut off at the soil surface.
+Individual leaves or the entire plant are cut off at the soil surface.

 Squash, Summer.
 Summer squash is ready for harvest when fruits are tender and easily punctured, usually about 50 days after sowing.
 Pick summer squash when the skin yields to thumb pressure.
 Zucchini is best when about 7 inches long and 1½ inches thick.
 Scalloped summer squash is ready for picking when the fruit is 2 to 3 inches in diameter.
 Pattypan is best when about 3 to 4 inches across.
-Crookneck and straightneck squash is best when about 4 inches long.
+Crookneck and straightneck squash are best when about 4 inches long.
 For best flavor harvest summer squash at no more than 6 to 8 inches long.

 Squash, Winter.
 Winter squash will be ready for harvest when the skin is extremely hard, about 80 to 115 days after planting depending upon variety.
 Delay the harvest of winter squash until just before the first hard frost.
 A light frost or two will change starch to sugar and enhance flavor.
 Cut winter squash from the vine leaving a 2- to 3-inch stem on the squash.
 Allow winter squash to cure in the sun for a week or more, then store in a cool, dry place over the winter.

 Sweet Potato.
 Dig up sweet potatoes in late fall in frost-free regions about 90 to 100 days after planting.
 In cold regions, dig up tubers as soon as the tops of the plants are hit by the first fall frost.
 Don’t allow sweet potatoes to stay in the ground much past the first frost; dying vines can spread rot to the tubers.
 Tubers can be harvested earlier in the season, but they gain most of their size in the last 30 days of growth.
 Lift sweet potatoes carefully with a garden fork or spade.
 Do not bruise the skin at harvest; damage can cause decay in storage.
-Dry sweet potatoes for two or three hours after lifting then spread them out on newspaper and allow them to dry in place where the temperature will remain about 80°F for 10 days to two weeks.
+Dry sweet potatoes for two or three hours after lifting then spread them out on newspaper and allow them to dry in a place where the temperature will remain about 80°F for 10 days to two weeks.
 Gradually reduce the temperature to 50° to 55° by ventilating the curing area.